 I have put a lot a lot of time, effort and investment into getting my home office setup and it’s at a point where I am more productive there than any office I have ever worked at.

 - Desk: SKARSTA sit/stand desk from IKEA (120x70 cm)

 - Laptop: Microsoft Surface Book 2 (13” i7, 16GB Ram, 512GB SSD) with Surface dock

 - Audio: Steelseries Arctis 3 Bluetooth headset & JBL Charge 2 Bluetooth speaker

 - Mouse: Steelseries Rival 110

 It is also super important to find the right tools and team process to be able to work remotely.
 The majority of our communication is text based and for that we use Slack mostly (some emails here and there when dealing with external parties).
 Sometimes it’s harder to communicate things over text, when this happens we tend to jump on a quick call using either a phone call, Slack call or a Zoom video call.
-We currently run a “scrum-like” development process at WORK180 which includes daily virtual standups, for this we use Zoom.
+We currently run a “scrum-like” development process which includes daily virtual standups, for this we use Zoom.
 We also use video calls for larger team meetings such as the weekly whole company or product team meetings, this makes discussions much easier and allows people to share screens if required.